sdnfv/openNetVM/docs/source/contributing/index.rst

 To contribute to OpenNetVM, please follow these steps:

-1. Please read our style guide (TODO: MAKE LINK)
+1. Please read our `style guide <https://github.com/sdnfv/openNetVM/blob/master/style/styleguide.md>`__.

 2. Create your own fork of the OpenNetVM repository